 Q: What are all of these technology changes going to do for the Operators, as well as for you and me?

 Well lots of things, both in the short and long term.
 Initially, Operators will look to drive more revenue by having a premium plan for 5G.
 If you look at what happened during the 4G rollout and what is happening in Korea today with 5G, the “first mover” Operator is looking for a reward for being first to market with the enhanced speeds.
 As with 4G through, I think this premium will then shortly disappear as other Operators in that country also offer 5G.
 That’s exactly what happened with EE in the UK, for example.
-Vodafone and others came out with 4G at the same price as 3G, and EE were forced to match.
+Vodafone and others came out with 4G at the same price as 3G, and EE was forced to match.

 For consumers, the majority will not go out and buy a new 5G-capable device and sign up to the premium plan – especially given the recent trend of consumers tending to not upgrade their devices as often as they did in the past because there is less differentiation between new models of phones and the older versions.
 Over time though, everyone will upgrade to a new phone which will be 5G-capable and they will get to enjoy the significant speed increases at the same or less cost than today.
 The way Operators rolled out 4G conditioned consumers to expect faster for the same (or less), so 5G will be no different in that sense.